Safety Products

 Cricket And Grasshopper Similarities

-• Grasshoppers and crickets, along with katydids, are in the same family.
+• Grasshoppers and crickets, along with katydids, are in the same animal family.

-• Both of these insects have very large back legs that allow them to jump very far or very high.
+• Both of these insects--crickets and grasshoppers--have very large back legs that allow them to jump very far or very high.

 Cricket and Grasshopper Differences

-• The main difference between these insects, especially from a pest control standpoint, is that crickets are generally not pests, and grasshoppers are, and can become huge problems especially when populations spike.
+• The main difference between these insects from a pest control standpoint is that crickets are generally not pests, but grasshoppers are, and can become a huge problem when populations spike.

-• They also look very different.
-Crickets are smaller than grasshoppers, and have long antennas that are almost as long as their bodies.
-The most common cricket people associate with that classic chirping noise is the field cricket, which is black and shiny.
+• Crickets and grass hoppers both have strong legs, but look different in several important ways.
+Crickets are smaller than grasshoppers, and have long antennae that are almost as long as their bodies.
+The most common cricket--which many people associate with their familiar chirping noise--is the field cricket, which is black and shiny.
 Grasshoppers can be a range of colors, from bright green to dusty gray, and can be about an inch to two inches long, depending on the species.

 • Grasshoppers, on the other hand, can become huge pests when populations explode.
 Each state will have different species of problem grasshoppers.
-Some species of grasshoppers will focus on one or two types of plants, and as far as vegetables go, grasshoppers like lettuce, carrots, beans, sweet corn, and onions.
+Some varieties of grasshopper will focus on one or two types of plants for food.
+If you grow vegetables, keep an eye out--grasshoppers like lettuce, carrots, beans, sweet corn, and onions.
 However, when populations are high, they will feed on almost anything.

 Was this article informative and helpful to you?
 Yes | No